|Table of contents|

 Like in the previous diagram, the white strings are dead.
 It is not a double ko because a white ko capture is not sente.

 This black group is involved in a number of kos, but they don't affect its status.
 Black cannot live by "winning" any or all of the kos.
-(If White wishes to take the stones off she simply connects at a.
-Then she can take the ko at b with atari, and the rest should be clear.)
+Black has only false eyes and simply dead.

 Bill Fraser discovered this double ko.
 Note that the double ko does not affect the status of any group.

 In this artificially constructed example, both the chain and the chain are connected to their respective outside stones via a common double ko.
 Neither of the marked chains can be captured, unless one side neglects to recapture `their' KO.

 These problems involve double ko.
 This does not necessarily mean that the solution is double, but can also mean that some attempts fail because of double ko.

 - Problem 3789